Social Security Benefits for Injury Victims

 Applying for SSD & SSI Benefits

-Applications for SSD and SSI benefits are submitted to the federal government.
+Applications for Social Security Disability and Supplemental Security Income benefits are submitted to the federal government.
 The first two requirements that must be met are referred to as “earnings” requirements.
 One is a “recent work” test, which is based on age at the time of disability, and the other is a “duration of work” test, which determines if you worked long enough under Social Security.
 If you meet the earnings requirements, the federal government will send your application to a Disability Determination Services office here in Mississippi.

 Once your application is at the state level, a Mississippi disability agent and/or doctor will evaluate your medical condition to determine if it qualifies as a disability.
 Factors they will look at include: